 Other ways to get longer flight time from your drone

 Reduce the weight

-If you’re flying for pleasure, the best way to fly more would be to decrease the burden of the drone.
+If you’re flying for pleasure, the best way to fly more will decrease the drone’s burden.
 And that means the identical battery can lift the drone for more.
-You can take the camera off, the prop guards and some other extras you do not absolutely need.
+You can take the camera off, the prop guards, and some other extras you do not absolutely need.